 The guarantee must have been maintained for at least three years for the taxpayer to be entitled to an indemnity, unless the additional tax assessment resulted from an error on the part of the tax authorities.

-Tax litigation in the TAC involves the payment of fees that vary between EUR306 and EUR4,896 according to the value of the claim.
+Tax litigation in the TAC involves the payment of fees that vary between EUR306 and EUR4,896 depending on the value of the claim.
 Where the value of the claim exceeds EUR275,000, an extra legal fee is due, equal to EUR306 for each additional EUR25,000 or fraction thereof.

 Half of the fees due are paid with the initial request for the constitution of the TAC and the other half are due before the point that the arbitration decision is issued (no decisions are issued without the correspondent fees being entirely paid for).